 Yes.
 Concordia offers a Writing Center at the main campus where students receive writing assistance with papers and projects (no cost).
 Concordia University students are also eligible for free, one-to-one tutoring through tutor.com, 24 hours a day, seven days a week.
 Peer tutoring is encouraged.
 Students may also consult with instructors for help outside the classroom.

 Concordia University provides convenient, secure and up-to-date communication through the MY INFO tab on the main Concordia.edu webpage.
 Grades, schedules, account and financial information, etc., is communicated through this portal.
 Instructors and students also utilize Blackboard software for class assignments, group discussions and more.

 The average cost of textbooks is $250 - $500 per semester.
-Each semester, required textbooks are posted on the university's bookstore webpage.
-Textbooks can be rented or purchased (new or used) through the university bookstore.
-NOTE: Students who purchase books through other sources should check with teachers first to make sure the correct edition is selected.
+Students are automatically enrolled in our Tornado Textbook rental program, which costs $25/credit hour.
+NOTE: Students who opt out of the program or purchase books through other sources should check with teachers first to make sure the correct edition is selected.

 Yes.
 Concordia University works to ensure that the online program replicates the on-ground program as much as possible.
 Often, teachers and assignments are the same, however the course sequence is slightly different.
 The online degree is fully accredited, just like the traditional on-ground program.
 The biggest difference is that online students do not come to class on a weekly basis and must be comfortable interacting primarily online.